Keszi94/rock-paper-scissors-lizard-spock/README.md

 ![RPSLS Website Color Palette](assets/images/readme-images/rpsls-palette.png)

 The website uses only two colors, black and white.
-The look of the website was inspired by 8bit games such as UnderTale.
+The look of the website was inspired by 8bit games such as Underale and Deltarune.
+I have added a splash of color by using two small png images with red hearts in the body of the webpage.

 The colour palette was created using the [Coolors](https://coolors.co/) website.

 ### Typography